karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 import "core:thread"

 Worker_Thread_Data :: struct {
-	// run is optional, it's useful if your thread needs
+	// run is optional, it's useful if your thread
-	// to run in a loop until you tell it to stop.
+	// needs to run in a loop until you tell it to
-	// If the thread just needs to do a task and then stop,
+	// stop.
+If the thread just needs to do a task
-	// then you can skip this bool and the code that uses it.
+	// and then stop, then you can skip this bool
+	// and the code that uses it.
 	run: bool,

-	// add data your thread needs here
+	// Add data your thread needs here.

 	thread: ^thread.Thread
 }